achekh/neos-critical-github-io/Test - how to create a mini app/getting-started.md

   robots: "index"
 createdAt: "Wed Jan 11 2023 08:47:33 GMT+0000 (Coordinated Universal Time)"
 updatedAt: "Fri Jan 13 2023 12:39:21 GMT+0000 (Coordinated Universal Time)"
+layout: "default"
+parent: "Test - how to create a mini app"
 ---
 - [ ] Please use the link to .................... to create an account on the Super Hub portal